surajsharma14/100DaysOfBlockchain/README.md

 One thing’s for sure: as long as people want to purchase cryptocurrency with fiat currency, these payment processing firms will be around.
 If only, for a few years, of course.
 In fact, they do not look at the evolution of cryptocurrencies as a threat but more of an opportunity.

+# Day 17
+## Future Application 2: Virtual Web3 Schools

+All of us are familiar with the conventional education system where we are taught a fixed curriculum set by our respective country’s education departments - a centralized authority that might enjoy telling us what is right or wrong without allowing us to think for ourselves.
+What hasn’t helped is the way schools have struggled to transition to an online-only mode during the pandemic.

+Quite interestingly, a Web 3.0 school might just be what the doctor ordered since it not only uses the blockchain as a way to store student information but offers “premises” that students have to attend as a virtual school.
+For the latter, virtual reality can play a big role in building a school without needing to invest in expensive real estate for such a worthy goal.

+In fact, in allowing students to earn rewards with an NFT Marketplace, it’s very possible to set up a first-of-its-kind “learn to earn” model for school students.
+By gamifying the curriculum along with a greater use of technology, this is a wonderful way to reimagine education and propel it into the twenty-first century.